leonw1112/PointersCPP/README.md

 # C++ Pointer Examples

-This is a simple C++ program that contains two functions to demonstrate the use of pointers.
+This is a simple C++ program that contains three functions to demonstrate the use of pointers.
 You can use this program to learn more about pointers in C++.

 ## Installation